mekkablue/DeleteSmallPaths/README.md

 1. Open a glyph in Edit View, or select any number of glyphs in Font or Edit View.
 2. Use *Filter > Delete Small Paths* to bring up the dialog and enter a threshold value.

-Alternatively, you can also use it as a custom parameter in an instance:
+Or use it as a custom parameter in an instance:

 	Property: Filter
 	Value: DeleteSmallPaths; smallerthan:<threshold>;

-If you do not feel like typing it, you can click the *Copy Parameter* button, which puts the custom parameter with the current dialog settings in the clipboard.
+If you do not feel like typing it, you can choose *Copy Custom Parameter* from the gear menu, which puts the custom parameter with the current dialog settings in the clipboard.
 You can then paste it into an instance parameter field.

 ### Requirements